kristianmandrup/mongoid-markdown/README.md

-= mongoid-markdown
+# Mongoid Markdown

-Add Markdown functionality for any Mongoid object.
+Add Markdown functionality to any Mongoid object.

 ```ruby